Updated: Thursday 1 October 2020

-In line with UK Government guidance, we are committed to offering supplier relief on a case by case basis, to ensure service continuity during this period of disruption.
+We are committed to offering supplier relief on a case by case basis, to ensure service continuity during this period of disruption.

 Complaining about social distancing

-Depending on the type of business, if you're concerned about social distancing in business premises, you should contact us by email firstname.lastname@example.org or the Health and Safety Executive for Northern Ireland (HSENI) by email email@example.com or phone 0800 0320 121.
+Depending on the type of business, if you're concerned about social distancing in business premises, you should contact us by email firstname.lastname@example.org or the Health and Safety Executive for Northern Ireland (HSENI) by email email@example.com or call 0800 0320 121.

 Reporting concerns about unsafe workplaces